The problem

 Individual and joint accounts — checking, savings, investments, crypto — in one place.

 See where household money goes.
-Identify areas to cut back together.
+Find areas to cut back on together.

 See combined net worth across both partners' 14 accounts on one dashboard